-Dave & Sugar, featuring lead singer Dave Rowland, was sort of a country music version of Tony Orlando & Dawn.
-Before going solo, Rowland was a member of Charley Pride's road show, and before that a member of the venerable Stamps Quartet gospel group.
-The trio originally worked as Charley Pride's backup singers, then in 1976 they set out on a solo career.
+Led by singer Dave Rowland (1944-2018), the pop-contry group Dave & Sugar was sort of a country music version of Tony Orlando & Dawn.
+Before going solo, Rowland was a member of Charley Pride's road show, and before that he sang in J.D.
+Sumner's venerable Stamps Quartet gospel group.
+The Dave & Sugar trio originally worked as Charley Pride's backup singers, then in 1976 they set out on a solo career.
 I suspect that main man Dave Rowlands must have been a hard boss to work for -- the booklet for this CD shows pictures of him with over a half dozen different lineups of the "Sugar" backup singers, one doomed set of feathered, sequined, boa-ed, tube-topped anorexics after another, and finally he made a brief stab at a solo career, which pretty much went nowhere.
 Anyhoo, here's a quick look at their work...

 Dave & Sugar "Anthology" (Renaissance, 1999)